AIAScience/mflux-ai-python/README.rst

     assert_array_equal(my_dataset, my_loaded_dataset)

 Fetch the best run in a model group defined in MFlux.ai.
-Runs are evaluated on one or two metrics defined in Mflux.ai.
+Runs are evaluated on one or two metrics defined in MFlux.ai.

 .. code:: python